hfiguiere/no-flash/README.md

 ## What it does

-Will replace known Flash embed on third partu website with the HTML5 equivalent.
+Will replace known Flash embed on third party website with the HTML5 equivalent.

 * Youtube